 Maine Zoning Laws and Off-Grid Living

 As in all states, local zoning laws in Maine will ultimately determine what you can legally do on your property.
-While Maine zoning laws are usually very detailed, they usually do not prevent you from living off-grid.
+While Maine zoning laws are usually very detailed, they typically do not prevent you from living off-grid.

 One area where you may have issues with zoning laws is if you are in a Shoreland Zone.
 Under Maine law, shoreland is any area within:

-- 250 feet of the normal high-water line of a river, great pond or saltwater body
+- 250 feet of the normal high-water line of a river, great pond, or saltwater body

 - 250 feet of the upland edge of a coastal wetland or freshwater wetland